asciimo/trilogy/oop.md

 Let's flesh out the abstract notion of a `Robot` by adding some **properties**.
 Remember that `constructor()` is automatically called when a new object is instantiated from a class.
 This method is completely customizable, giving us an opportunity to do some work when the object is initialized.
 We'll use `constructor()` to define properties on a `Robot` instance.

-@todo clean up language about objects and instances for consistency.
-A class defines an object, and we create instances of that object.

 Every robot should have a name, so let's start by declaring a `name` property in the `Robot` class.
 Refresh your browser to clear out the `Robot` we declared